dghanwat/dghanwat.github.io/_posts/2020-12-07-self-discipline.md

 permalink: /posts/2018/12/self-discipline/
 tags:

-excerpt: There are something which we can learn from great achievers of our time, especially how they overcome their failures by doing small things
+excerpt: This is one of the many stories of a batting great, which has stayed with me and shows how self discipline can he key to personal success.
+There are something which we can learn from great achievers of our time, especially how they overcome their failures by doing small things.
+Sachin Tendulkar arrived in Sydney with 82 runs from 5 innings,

 ---